Bros (film): Box office

-These factors were reflected in similar analyses by Richard Newby of The Hollywood Reporter and Scott Mendelson of Forbes.
-Newby noted that Eichner's strong-arm tactics of shaming heterosexual viewers via Twitter into seeing the film did not bode well with potential viewers, calling Eichner's tweets "finger-wagging followed by moralistic confrontation than an invitation with a bit of warning."
+The film's marketing was also noted by Drew Gillis of The A.V.
+Club, stating, "more than a couple A.V.
+Club commenters pointed out that the film’s trailer seemed to tell straight audiences that this wasn’t a movie for them—the 'Remember straight people?' line at the end of the trailer was specifically highlighted."
+The factors noted by Variety were reflected in similar analyses by Richard Newby of The Hollywood Reporter and Scott Mendelson of Forbes.
+Newby noted that Eichner's strong-arm tactics of shaming heterosexual viewers into seeing the film did not bode well with potential viewers, calling Eichner's Twitter messages "finger-wagging followed by moralistic confrontation than an invitation with a bit of warning."
 Mendelson also iterated that heterosexual audiences were not entirely to blame.

+Ts Madison, who had appeared in a supporting role in the film, expressed the opinion that the film's commercial underperformance could be attributed at least partially to people who were willing to see the film nonetheless having misgivings about other people seeing them buy tickets for it in a public theatre, and speculated that it would likely perform better on home streaming platforms where people could view it in privacy.

-Following the film's release, Eichner took to his Twitter to repel criticism from people celebrating the film's poor box office results, vowing to tweet about the film every day to spite criticism.
+Following the film's release, Eichner took to his Twitter to repel criticism from people celebrating the film's poor box office results, vowing to tweet about the film every day to spite critics.